Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: Preliminaries

-When applying to a large or continuous state space,{} the Q-value function is often parameterized with the weights function $\theta^{Q}$ like $Q(s,a;\theta^{Q})$ in the Deep Q-Networks (DQN) \cite{Mnih2015}.
-And in the continuous action case, the parameterized policy model is often applied to the uncountab infinite problem like $\pi_{u}(a;s,\theta^{u})$ with weights $\theta^{u}$ as in Proximal Policy Optimization (PPO) \cite{schulman2017}.
+When applying to a large or continuous state space, the Q-value function is often parameterized with the weights function $\theta^{Q}$ like $Q(s,a;\theta^{Q})$ in the Deep Q-Networks (DQN) \cite{Mnih2015}.
+And in the continuous action case, the parameterized policy model is often applied to the uncountable infinite problem like $\pi_{u}(a;s,\theta^{u})$ with weights $\theta^{u}$ as in Proximal Policy Optimization (PPO) \cite{schulman2017}.
 The typical reward function is often Markovian, which means that the reward acquired at $s_{t+1}$ is only based on the transition from $s_{t}$ to $s_{t+1}$.
-In fact, the robot is generally rewarded depending on the completion of the assigned task $\varphi$, i.e., $\boldsymbol{\sigma}\vDash\varphi$, and the episode terminates when $\varphi$ is satisfied or falsified.
+In practice, however, the robot is generally rewarded when the corresponding word $\boldsymbol{\sigma}$ satisfies the LTL task $\varphi$, denoted as $\boldsymbol{\sigma}\vDash\varphi$, and the episode terminates when $\varphi$ is satisfied or falsified.
 Since the word $\boldsymbol{\sigma}=\sigma_{0}\sigma_{1}...\sigma_{t}$ is formed from the state trajectory $s_{0}s_{1}...s_{t}$ through the labeling function $L$, in this work we will consider the non-Markovian reward function

 where $\sigma_{t}=L(s_{t})$.
 In the sequel, we will discuss how to deal with the challenge of NMRDP.
-Given a task $\varphi$, the goal of the agent is to learn an optimal policy $\pi^{*}(a|s)$ that maximizes the expected discounted return $E\left[\stackrel[k=0]{\infty}{\sum}\gamma^{k}r_{t+k}\mid S_{t}=s\right]$ starting from any state $s\in S$ at time step $t$.
+Given a task $\varphi$, the goal of the agent is to learn an optimal policy $\pi^{*}(a|s)$ that maximizes the expected discounted return $\mathbb{E}\left[\stackrel[k=0]{\infty}{\sum}\gamma^{k}r_{t+k}\mid S_{t}=s\right]$ starting from any state $s\in S$ at time step $t$.